Artificial Grass Cost

 From mowing, trimming and weeding, to aerating, fertilising, and cleaning, having a beautiful lawn will more often than not create the homeowner a lot of work.

-To reduce this workload and increase the time available to enjoy their lawns in is become increasing common for homeowners to turn to artificial lawns.
+To reduce this workload and increase the time available to enjoy their lawns, it is become increasingly common for homeowners to turn to artificial lawns.
 So, what makes an artificial lawn so appealing?
 Why is it worth the initial high price?

 No Need to Water

-Real grass is obviously a living plant, or more accurately a large group of living pants, and as a result will require water to grow and survive.
-This can usually be provided by the natural rain cycle, however in dryer months, or if the perfect green lawn is sort after, the homeowner will likely have to water their lawn twice a day.
+Real grass is obviously a living plant, or more accurately, a large group of living plants, and as a result, will require water to grow and survive.
+This can usually be provided by the natural rain cycle; however, in dryer months, or if the perfect green lawn is sought after, the homeowner will likely have to water their lawn twice a day.

 Artificial grass does not require such a commitment.
 In fact, you do not need to water it at all.
 The only water required for artificial grass is if you decide it needs a clean.
 Cleaning artificial grass can be done with just a spray of water from a hose to get rid of the surface dirt and then left to dry.